5 Project Management Principles

 - How could a project like this function better next time?

-During this phase, having a templated record of your entire project can be extremely helpful, especially for large-scale or ongoing projects.
+During this phase, having a templated record of your entire project can be extremely helpful, especially for large-scale or ongoing projects (explore our extensive library of project management templates).
 And as always, celebrate success.
 You have a wealth of roles over the course of a project, and being your team’s cheerleader is one of the most important ones.

 Depending on the method you use, your industry, and your own experience, your process and individual workflow may not always fit into one simple, step-by-step process.
 However, when projects are complicated or problems arise, returning to the basic principles of project management and equipping yourself with the right tools can be the difference between a good project and a great one.